tlevine/dada.pink/disseminate/tu-delft.rst

     Kind regards,

-I have had my father `scan my diploma <Diploma.pdf>`_.
+I have had my father `scan my diploma <diploma.pdf>`_.
 I will print it out and enclose it.

 2)
 ^^^^^^^^